kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscopeAnalytics.md

 ## Creating Demo data and Running the Analytics jobs

 Within the Analytics scripts folder you can run the *./massPopulate.sh* script a few times.
-This will run 17 invocations via that *populate.sh* script and perform 3 runs of *./randomize.sh* to spread out the times of some audit records for demoing analytics.
+This will run about 400 invocations with a smattering of errors, spread acorss a number of dates for demoing reports and analytics.
 This is the same process we use in [Developing Microscope](../app-maintenance/DevelopingMicroscope.md)

 Running import jobs and dataflows is the same as for the Analytics App post installation, as outlined in [Microscope Analytics Package Post Installation](../installation/InstallationAnalyticsPost.md)

-Note that if you wish to run the Microscope Demo App itself you may need to make the Security Settings change as documented in the [Microscope Demo Package Installation](../installation/InstallationDemo.md) for the LWC components to render properly.

 ## Checking all is ok

-Run all the Apex unit tests in VS Code.

-In the scratch org, go to the Apps “Service Framework Demo” and “Service Framework Dashboards” and run through the tabs.
+To check the packages installs are good, in the scratch org, go to the Apps “Service Framework Demo” and “Service Framework Dashboards” and run through the tabs.

-In Analytics Studio run the dashboards "Service Connections", "Service Forensics" and "Service Performance" after running the jobs (see "Jobs to run" below)
+In Analytics Studio run the dashboards "Service Connections", "Service Forensics", "Service Trends" and "Service Performance" after running the jobs (see section on running Analytics jobs above).

 # Troubleshooting